Clement-Hue/fast-sqlalchemy/README.md

     # some logic
     pass
 ```
-Note that an handler can handle multiple types of event
+Note that a handler can handle multiple types of event

 After that you can emit events wherever you want in your Fastapi application: